pkoretic/koa-static-server/README.md

 # koa-static-server

-koajs static middleware with folder and index support
+static file serving middleware for koa with directory, rewrite and index support

 ## Installation